What are you looking for?

 04 Dec 2023

-Following on from our October 2022 Rugby Union article on Instrumented Mouthguards, World Rugby will now be adopting mouthguards with smart technology that measures the force of impacts to the head in real time during matches.
+Following on from our October 2022 Rugby Union article on instrumented mouthguards, World Rugby will now be adopting mouthguards with smart technology that measures the force of impacts to the head in real time during matches.
 The mouthguards have already been used in the inaugural WXV competition and will be mandatory in World Rugby games…

 Read more